subawocit/cs292f/README.md

 ![plot](/figures/Table3.jpg)

 ## Stage 2: Image Reconstruction
-Our proposed *CNN-based fMRI-to-text* module and *GCN-based fMRI-to-image* module yielded best reconstruction results qualitatively and quantitatively in both NSD and THINGS-fMRI datasets.
+Our proposed *CNN-based fMRI-to-text* module and *GCN-based fMRI-to-image* module yielded the best reconstruction results, both qualitatively and quantitatively, in the NSD and THINGS-fMRI datasets.

 ![plot](/figures/Table4.jpg)